vmware-tanzu/velero/site/content/docs/main/migration-case.md

     default   aws        velero-migration-demo   Available   2022-05-13 13:41:30 +0800 CST   ReadWrite     true
     ```

 1. Still on Cluster 1, make sure you have a backup of your cluster.
-Replace `<BACKUP-NAME>` with a name for your back up.
+Replace `<BACKUP-NAME>` with a name for your backup.

     ```
     velero backup create <BACKUP-NAME>
     ```

-    Alternatively, you can create a [scheduled back up](https://velero.io/docs/main/backup-reference/#schedule-a-backup) of your data with the Velero `schedule` operation.
+    Alternatively, you can create a [scheduled backup](https://velero.io/docs/main/backup-reference/#schedule-a-backup) of your data with the Velero `schedule` operation.
 This is the recommended way to make sure your data is automatically backed up according to the schedule you define.

     The default backup retention period, expressed as TTL (time to live), is 30 days (720 hours); you can use the `--ttl <DURATION>` flag to change this as necessary.
 See [how velero works](how-velero-works.md#set-a-backup-to-expire) for more information about backup expiry.